 Broncos hire another Bears assistant in Brandon Staley

 ENGLEWOOD, Colo.
-(AP) — New Broncos head coach Vic Fangio isn’t just bringing his defensive philosophies from Chicago.
-He plucked outside linebackers coach Brandon Staley off the Bears‘ staff and is interviewing Ed Donatell about becoming Denver’s defensive coordinator.
+(AP) — New Broncos coach Vic Fangio isn’t just bringing his defensive philosophies from Chicago.
+He plucked outside linebackers coach Brandon Staley off the Bears‘ staff for a similar role in Denver, and then brought secondary coach Ed Donatell over to serve as his defensive coordinator.

 A former defensive coordinator in Green Bay and Atlanta, Donatell has twice coached the secondary in Denver, first for Mike Shanahan from 1995 to 1999 and again for Josh McDaniels in 2000.